montsecruz9/Final_Project/README.md

 ## Outline of the project:

 ### Database:

+Data was extracted from the Marketing Carrier On-Time Performance.
+Data contains information about flights like: Day of the Week, Day of the Month, Airline Carrier Code, Operating Airline, Origin Airport, Destination Airport, Departure Time, ArrDelay.
+Data will be stored in AWS's S3.

+## ETL:

 #### After finding the database we wanted to work on, we where required to clean its columns and values in order to be able to use it for our analysis.
 Since our data was divided in different documents, we first uploaded everything into an S3 bucket on AWS.
 This way all team members will have access to them and it will make it posible to load our data into a Jupyter Notebook to clean the data: